aroslanov/USB_Cable_Capability_Analyzer/README.md

 ## Usage

 - Launch the GUI.
-- Check the boxes corresponding to the pins that are active (LEDs ON) on your USB-C cable checker board.
+- Check the boxes corresponding to the pins that are active (LEDs ON) on your Occkic MRB063A USB Cable Tester board.
 - The analysis updates in real-time below the checkboxes.
 - Use "Select All" to check all pins, "Unselect All" to clear them.
 - Click "Copy to Clipboard" to copy the full report.